NeemaNjoroge/NeemaNjoroge/README.md

 </div>

  I’m currently working on some R-rated content (R-language).
-I am an aspiring lawyer who loves singing and aacting and travelling.
+I am an aspiring lawyer who loves singing and acting and travelling.